➤ by Gerhild Fulson

-Celebrating Easter in Germany ("Ostern") is a journey through time that arouses the senses, both spiritually and physically.
+Celebrating Easter in Germany, aka Ostern, is a journey through time that arouses the senses, both spiritually and physically.

 Although the preparation starts many weeks before the actual Easter Day, the main event starts on the Thursday before Easter and continues through the weekend.
-Food is a main part of this!
+German food is a major part of this!

 Since the Easter Egg and Easter Bunny seem to have originated in Germany, much is seen of this in decorations throughout the country.